huutinhpham/udacity-refactor-school-attendance/README.md

 All functionalities and styles were kept as they were, the only difference is the code inside the app.
 To test functionalities simply open the HTML files using a desired browser.

+## Objective

+To learn good design conventions, and the importance of writing good code and how it affect scalability.

 ## Languages

 * **javaScript**